syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 Dispose<br/><br/></td><td>
 void<br/><br/></td><td>
 <br/><br/></td><td>
-Releases all the resources used by level override collection.<br/><br/></td></tr>
+Releases all the resources used by the level override collection.<br/><br/></td></tr>
 </table>
 **LevelOverrideAdv******

-The **LevelOverrideAdv** class represents a list level override that has definition for start at value and list level properties to override the abstract list.
+The **LevelOverrideAdv** class represents a list level override that has the definition for start at value and list level properties to override the abstract list.
 You can define level overrides for any existing level of the list.

 <table>
 <tr>